Top executives of Texas electric grid resign after storm failure

 A spokesman for the Public Utility Commission of Texas declined to comment on the resignations or when the regulator would seek to appoint new members.
 The PUC appoints the 15-member ERCOT board.

+Separately, some 3.4 million people in Texas in 204 counties still had issues with their water supply as of Tuesday evening, compared to more than 7.9 million people a day earlier, a spokesman for the Texas Commission on Environmental Quality (TCEQ) said.

-Reporting By David Gaffen and Jonathan Stempel; Writing by Gary McWilliams; editing by Jonathan Oatis, Aurora Ellis and Marguerita Choy
+Reporting By David Gaffen and Jonathan Stempel; additional reporting by Kanishka Singh; Writing by Gary McWilliams; editing by Jonathan Oatis, Aurora Ellis and Marguerita Choy

 Our Standards: The Thomson Reuters Trust Principles.